 Asparagus does well in our area.
-They need to be planted in beds of at least 25 plants.
-The asparagus come as one-year-old, large graded crowns.
-Asparagus need to be spaced in shallow trenches, approximately every 18 inches, in rows 3-4 feet apart.
+The asparagus comes as one-year-old, large graded crowns.
+Asparagus needs to be spaced in shallow trenches, approximately every 18 inches, in rows 3-4 feet apart.
 They require 2-3 years to begin producing fully.

 Rhubarb is a traditional favorite in our area and easy to grow.
 It needs to be planted in very well-drained ground, approximately 3 feet apart, with the top of the root division level with the soil surface.
-Find a well-drained area and do not plant too deep!
-With liberal fertilizing the plants should become established, and will begin to produce well in 2-3 years.
+Find a well-drained area, and do not plant too deep!
+With liberal fertilizing, the plants should become established and begin producing well in 2-3 years.